In pivotal Arkansas races, Democrats turn to 'Big Dog' Clinton

-LITTLE ROCK, Ark., June 3 (Reuters) - With two high-profile races unfolding in Arkansas this year, Democrats have turned for help to the politician they dub the “Big Dog,” former President Bill Clinton, a one-time governor of the southern swing state.
+LITTLE ROCK Ark.
+(Reuters) - With two high-profile races unfolding in Arkansas this year, Democrats have turned for help to the politician they dub the “Big Dog,” former President Bill Clinton, a one-time governor of the southern swing state.

 Arkansas is in the sights of the Republican Party, which is trying to gain control of the U.S. Senate by unseating incumbent Democrats like Mark Pryor of Arkansas.
 Republicans are also looking to win back the governorship.
 Democratic Governor Mike Beebe cannot seek re-election because of term limits.